-Habitat: Moist ground in woodlands and forests, lowlands to mid-elevations.
+Habitat: Moist ground in woodlands and forests, from low to middle elevations.

 Conservation Status: Not of concern